-EXPORTS TO THE U.S. NOT CLAIMING AGOA
+Exports to the U.S. not Claiming AGOA

 An analysis of U.S. imports from Mozambique for the period 2012-2016, revealed two main findings: The first one is that there are several products where Mozambique could have claimed its exports under the AGOA program; however, it has not done so.
 Mozambique did not claim AGOA status on products with total trade value of \$13,694,000 total in the 5 years' period examined.
 The particular categories for this are shown in the chart below at HTS2 level.
 HTS8 digit level data is also available for the same analysis, but are not shown here due to space constraints.
+Secondly among these good are some that have promising export growth potential in trade with the U.S. under the AGOA program.
+The table shows there is significant existing U.S. demand of all these products listed.

-Secondly, among these goods there are some that have promising export growth potential in trade with the US under the AGOA program.
-The table shows there is significant existing US demand for all of these products listed.
-For example, in 2015 Mozambique exported \$253,000 worth of static converters (85044095) to the US; and in 2013 \$2,874,000 worth of tobacco (24012083).
+For example in 2015 Mozambique exported \$253 000 worth of static converters (85044095) to the US; and in 2013 \$2,874,000 worth of tobacco (24012083).
 There are also lead exports worth \$700,000 (78019100) in 2016, in a different HS8 category than the lead category exported under GSP.
 These are all products with value addition potential and they have already been exported to the U.S. by other countries with relatively significant trade volumes.

-&lt;sup>7 The products that Mozambique did claim under AGOA program should be considered separately.
+&lt;sup>3 The products that Mozambique did claim under AGOA program should be considered separetely